XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T004-SBS.md

       docker build -t fabrikam-web .
       ```

 1. Make sure you remove all running images to avoid conflict with ports in use.
 When you run `docker ps -a` you see all containers that are running or are stopped.
-Remove all containers, except the `cloudenvimage` and the `mongo` container.
-The `cloudenvimage` contains your GitHub Codespace and the `mongo` contains your populated database.
+Remove all containers, except the `mongo` container (and except the `cloudenvimage` container - in case this is shown - which contains you GitHub Codespace).
+The `mongo` container contains your populated database.

       ```
       docker rm -f <containername or id>